-In addition to the federal Family and Medical Leave Act (FMLA), California has state laws surrounding pregnancy and parenting leave.
-On January 1, 2018, California enacted the New Parent Leave Act (NPLA) to widen the scope of the California Family Rights Act(CFRA).
-This expands on the FMLA guidelines to include providing unpaid leave benefits to eligible employees that work for smaller companies (twenty or more employees).
+In addition to the federal Family and Medical Leave Act (FMLA), California has state laws protecting both pregnancy and parenting leave.
+In early 2018, California enacted the New Parent Leave Act (NPLA) that widened the scope of the California Family Rights Act(CFRA).
+The new law expands on the federal guidelines to provide unpaid leave benefits to eligible employees that work for smaller companies (twenty or more employees).

 The FMLA affords certain employees with job protection for a period of up to twelve weeks per year of unpaid leave.
-The purpose of FMLA is to help employees manage family responsibilities during times where work leave is necessary.
+The purpose of FMLA is to help employees manage family responsibilities during times in which work leave is necessary.
 According to the U.S Department of Labor, FMLA is required for all eligible employees in public agencies, private and public schools, as well as companies with fifty or more employees.
 An employer must provide up to twelve weeks of unpaid leave each year for any of the following reasons:

-- To provide care for a serious health condition of an immediate family member (i.e. child, spouse, or parent)
+- To provide care for a serious health condition of an immediate family member (i.e., child, spouse, or parent)

 - For the birth and/or care of an employee’s newborn child

 - For adoption or foster care placement of a child with an employee

 An employee must have worked for his or her employer for a minimum of twelve months, or at least 1,250 hours over the past twelve months.
 Additionally, the employee must work at a location where the company employs fifty or more employees within a 75-mile radius.
-Although FMLA is unpaid, qualified employees can use any accrued and unused paid leave (i.e. sick time, vacation days, etc.) time, during FMLA.
+Although FMLA is unpaid, qualified employees can use any accrued and unused paid leave (i.e. sick time, vacation days, etc.) during FMLA.

 California Paid Family Leave